20 Best Dumbbell Leg Exercises To Build Bigger Legs

 • Keep a neutral or straight spine throughout the movement to avoid injury.

-15. One leg Dumbbell Romanian Deadlifts
+15. One-leg Dumbbell Romanianย Deadlifts

 The single leg Dumbbell RDL is a unilateral movement, so it is going to help increase the demand on your core and hips demand through anti-rotation.

-1. Stand with your feet shoulder-width apart and knees slightly bent, and raise one leg off the floor.
-Flex the knee on your standing/support leg about 15-20% to activate the glutes.
+1. Stand with your feet shoulder-width apart, knees slightly bent, and raise one leg off the floor.

-2. Without changing the bend in your knee, keep your back naturally arched, bend (hinge) at your hips, and lower your torso until it’s almost parallel to the floor.
+3. Keep your back naturally arched, bend (hinge) at your hips, and lower your torso until itโ€™s almost parallel to the floor.

-3. Briefly pause at the bottom, then squeeze your glutes, thrust your hips forward, and raise your torso back to the starting position.
+4. Briefly pause at the bottom, then squeeze your glutes and thrust your hips forward.

 Tips